Hope for Mental Health: 9 Quick Resources

 9 Quick Resources for suicide prevention and mental illness lifelines

 Whether it be a friend, family member, neighbor, or colleague, it’s likely that you know someone who is impacted by a mental illness.
 In 2020, 52.9 million (21%) adults in the US experienced mental illness, and 14.2 million (5.6%) experienced serious mental illness.¹ So approximately one in five adults are impacted by a mental illness, and one in twenty adults experienced a serious mental illness.
-While these statistics may be alarming, the numbers continue to reveal the dark truth about mental illness.- One in five, or more specifically 21% of adults are impacted by mental illness¹
+While these statistics may be alarming, the numbers continue to reveal the dark truth about mental illness.

 - Only 46.2% of individuals with mental illness received treatment¹